compbiocore/Fedulov_porcine_rrbs/Alexey_RRBS_Porcine_data_analysis_pipeline.md

 ```
 ## Trimming via Trim Galore

-Next, I used trimgalore in the RRBS mode to trim the reads:
+Next, I used trim galore in the RRBS mode to trim the reads:

 ```{bash}
 sbatch trim_galore.sh